-Three designs were compared for the console rotational mechanism: 1 Pivot Point, 2 Pivot Points, and Motor using a design matrix (Table 2).
-Although the 1 Pivot Point and Motor designs scored similarly, the desired design to proceed forward with was the Motor design.
+The team compared three designs for the console rotational mechanism: 1 Pivot Point, 2 Pivot Points, and Motor using a design matrix (Table 2).
+Although the 1 Pivot Point and Motor designs scored similarly, the team chose to proceed with the Motor design.
 This design incorporates a stepper/servo motor on which the console will rest.
 The motor automatically rotates the console 180° between the standard and adaptive sides of the machine based on feedback from a limit switch.